Starting the Pill for the First Time

 Can I start the pill without seeing a GP?

 Yes.
-You can start through the NHS Pharmacy Contraception Service or an online service like Contraception Direct.
+You can start the pill through the NHS Pharmacy Contraception Service, a sexual health clinic, or an online service like Contraception Direct.
+A pharmacist carries out the full clinical assessment, checks your medical history and blood pressure (for the combined pill), and supplies the pill directly.

 Will I get side effects when I first start?

-Some people notice mild side effects in the first 2 to 3 months.
+Some people notice mild side effects in the first 2 to 3 months, such as spotting, nausea, headaches, or breast tenderness.
 These usually settle as your body adjusts.
+If they persist or bother you after 3 months, your pharmacist can discuss switching to a different pill.

 Can I start the pill at 16?